WordPress Maintenance Checklist: 10 Best Practices for Optimal Site Performance

 Managed WordPress hosting will save you many hours, energy, and effort in updating plugins, themes, and the WordPress core software.

-A few web hosts take this service to the next level, handle some technical website performance issues, and provide WordPress maintenance troubleshooting guides.
+A few web hosts take this service to the next level.
+They handle some technical website performance issues.
+They also provide WordPress maintenance troubleshooting guides.

 You can benefit significantly from hosting your site with a managed web host.

-A well-managed web host will alleviate server-side maintenance tasks, like regular backup, site scan, security, and updates, allowing you to focus more on growing your business.
+A well-managed web host will alleviate server-side maintenance tasks.
+These tasks include regular backups, site scans, security, and updates.
+This allows you to focus more on growing your business.
 Also, cache and image optimization features are built-in with some web hosts, such as Cloudways, WP Engine, and Hostinger.

 Here are some top web hosts if you need managed WordPress hosting recommendations